-You may obtain a learner's permit if you are at least 15 years old and enrolled in an approved driver education course.
-You must show proof by presenting a valid Certificate of Driver Education enrollment form from the driver education course provider.
+You may obtain a learner's permit if you are at least 15 years old and enrolled in an approved behind-the-wheel training course.
+You must show proof by presenting a valid Certificate of Driver Education enrollment form from the behind-the-wheel training course provider.
 You must also present documents of identification, pass a vision screening, and pass a knowledge examination.
-A driver education course consists of 30 hours of classroom or online instruction, and 6 hours of behind-the-wheel instruction with an approved driver education instructor.

 To obtain a learner's permit without enrolling in or completing a driver’s education course, you must be 16 years of age or older, present documents of identification, pass a vision screening, and pass a knowledge examination.

 When applying for a learner's permit you must present documentation of identification proving your identity, Social Security number, lawful status, and two documents proving Indiana residency.
 If you do not have two original documents proving your Indiana residency, you may instead submit an Indiana Residency Affidavit.
 The affidavit must be signed by an individual who is at least 18 years of age and with whom you reside.
-The individual signing an Indiana Residency Affidavit must present his or her unexpired Indiana driver’s license or identification card, one document proving identity, and two documents their Indiana residency.
-It is not necessary for individuals with an unexpired Real ID-compliant driver’s license or identification card to provide these documents.
+The individual signing an Indiana Residency Affidavit must present his or her unexpired Indiana driver’s license or identification card, one document proving identity, and two documents proving their Indiana residency.
+Please note that the BMV does not accept Matricula Consular cards for purposes of establishing identity or residency.

 - Learn more about the documents of identification required in Indiana

 - Download a list of documentation requirements to obtain an Indiana learner’s permit